 Developing brand strategies - Our goal is to build multiple brands around the moissanite jewel and finished jewelry collections in attractive and desirable jewelry designs, especially those featuring larger center stones that leverage moissanite's point of differentiation.
 We believe branding will allow us to increase consumer awareness, which we expect to help drive sales and develop consumer brand recognition and loyalty.
 In January 2012, we entered into an exclusive partnership with Serenity Technologies, Inc., or Serenity, one of the world's notable laboratories for gemstone enhancements, to create moissanite jewels with optical properties that are significantly whiter than our standard VG grade jewels.
-We are positioning Forever Brilliant® as a premier brand to differentiate these color-enhanced jewels from other grades of our moissanite as well as moissanite sold by potential competitors in the future, and we launched the brand in June 2012 at the JCK jewelry show in Las Vegas, which is the largest jewelry industry trade show in the United States, or U.S. At the JCK show, we were very pleased with the level of interest we received from a number of retailers and wholesalers.
-During the second quarter, we shipped approximately \$1 million of Forever Brilliant® loose jewels and ended the quarter with a backlog of orders.
-We believe based on consumer feedback that Forever Brilliant® will continue to grow not only in sales volume, but also as an increasingly important brand for Charles & Colvard as we execute future branding initiatives of our strategic business plan.
-Serenity has also developed proprietary technologies for treating moissanite to produce such colors as pink, blue, and yellow, among others, around which we continue to explore additional product lines and branding strategies.
+We are positioning Forever Brilliant® as a premier brand to differentiate these color-enhanced jewels from other grades of our moissanite as well as moissanite sold by potential competitors in the future, and we launched the brand in June 2012 at the JCK jewelry show in Las Vegas, which is the largest jewelry industry trade show in the United States, or U.S. The industry response was strong, and we ended the second quarter with a backlog of orders that we continued to fulfill throughout the third quarter resulting in Forever Brilliant® comprising over 25% of our third quarter loose jewel sales.
+We expect demand for our Forever Brilliant® loose jewel and finished jewelry featuring the Forever Brilliant® jewel to grow, both in our wholesale channel and on our Moissanite.com e-commerce website, as production accelerates, more finished jewelry styles are featured in the various sales channels, and awareness increases.
+We also believe that Forever Brilliant® will become an increasingly important brand for Charles & Colvard as we execute future branding initiatives of our strategic business plan.
+Serenity has also developed proprietary technologies for treating moissanite to produce such colors as pink, blue, and yellow, among others, around which we continue to explore additional product lines and branding strate